Charley Patton: Biography

 Patton was considered African-American, but because of his light complexion there has been much speculation about his ancestry over the years.
 One theory endorsed by blues musician Howlin' Wolf was that Patton was Mexican or Cherokee.
-It is generally agreed that Patton was of Black and Native heritage.
+It is generally agreed that Patton was of Black, White, and Native heritage.
 Some believe he had a Cherokee grandmother; however, it is also widely asserted by historians that he was between one-quarter and one-half Choctaw.
-In "Down the Dirt Road Blues", Patton sang of having gone to "the Nation" and "the Territo'", referring to the Cherokee Nation's portion of the Indian Territory (which became part of the state of Oklahoma in 1907), where a number of Black Indians tried unsuccessfully to claim a place on the tribal rolls and thereby obtain land.

 In 1897, his family moved 100 mi north to the 10000 acre Dockery Plantation, a cotton farm and sawmill near Ruleville, Mississippi.
 There, Patton developed his musical style, influenced by Henry Sloan, who had a new, unusual style of playing music, which is now considered an early form of the blues.
 Patton performed at Dockery and nearby plantations and began an association with Willie Brown.
-Tommy Johnson, Fiddlin' Joe Martin, Robert Johnson, and Chester Burnett (who went on to gain fame in Chicago as Howlin' Wolf) also lived and performed in the area, and Patton served as a mentor to these younger performers.
+Tommy Johnson, Fiddlin' Joe Martin, Robert Johnson, and Chester Burnett (who later became famous in Chicago as Howlin' Wolf) also lived and performed in the area.
+Patton served as a mentor to these younger performers.

 Robert Palmer described Patton as a "jack-of all-trades bluesman", who played "deep blues, white hillbilly songs, nineteenth-century ballads, and other varieties of black and white country dance music with equal facility".
 He was popular across the southern United States and performed annually in Chicago; in 1934, he performed in New York City.
-Unlike most blues musicians of his time, who were often itinerant performers, Patton played scheduled engagements at plantations and taverns.
-He gained popularity for his showmanship, sometimes playing with the guitar down on his knees, behind his head, or behind his back.
-Patton was a small man, about 5 feet 5 inches tall (1.65m), but his gravelly voice was reputed to have been loud enough to carry 500 yards without amplification; a singing style which particularly influenced Howlin' Wolf (even though Jimmie Rodgers, the "singing brakeman", has to be cited there primarily).
+Unlike most blues musicians of his time who were often itinerant performers, Patton played scheduled engagements at plantations and taverns.
+He gained popularity for his showmanship, sometimes playing with his guitar down on his knees, behind his head, or behind his back.

+Patton was about 5 feet 5 inches tall (1.65m), but his gravelly voice was reputed to have been loud enough to carry 500 yards without amplification; a singing style which particularly influenced Howlin' Wolf (even though Jimmie Rodgers, the "singing brakeman", has to be cited there primarily).
 Patton settled in Holly Ridge, Mississippi, with his common-law wife and recording partner, Bertha Lee, in 1933.
 His relationship with Bertha Lee was a turbulent one.
 In early 1934, both of them were incarcerated in a Belzoni, Mississippi jailhouse after a particularly harsh fight.
-W. R. Calaway from Vocalion Records bailed the pair out of jail, and escorted them to New York City, for what would be Patton's final recording sessions (on January 30 and February 1).
-They later returned to Holly Ridge and Lee saw Patton out in his final days.
+W. R. Calaway from Vocalion Records bailed them out of jail and escorted them to New York City, for what would be Patton's final recording sessions (on January 30 and February 1).
+They later returned to Holly Ridge and Lee was with Patton in his final days.